 Cowley’s map of Kilchoan, dated 1734, shows the church with a cross above the west gable end and, in the south facade, a door to the east and a single window to the west.
 It is difficult to know how accurate this is because much of the map seems to have been of the then landlord, Sir Alexander Murray’s rather fanciful schemes, such as his ‘intended ditch’.
 However, the window in the west gable end, which existed at the time, isn’t shown.

 By the mid-eighteenth century the Campbell Dukes of Argyll were choosing the ministers.
 After a gap of two years, when there was no minister, Kenneth MacCauley was appointed in 1761.
-Shortly afterwards, the church was extensively rebuilt, probably in the years 1762-63 – a stone dated 1763 is the keystone of the most easterly of the three arched windows in the south wall.
+Shortly afterwards, the church was renovated, probably in the years 1762-63 – a stone dated 1763 is the keystone of the most easterly of the three arched windows in the south wall.
 While we do not know who paid for what must have been an expensive project, Ardnamurchan Estate at that time was in the hands of Donald Campbell of Auchindoun, in his position as the factor of the Duke of Argyll’s Ardnamurchan properties.
+This restoration was either not particularly effective or not maintained as the church was again in a poor condition 50 – 60 years later.

 This sketch, by artist Rachael Kidd, shows the church as it might have looked in 1800.
 The south facade is as we see it today but the west gable end has a ‘bell cot’ and a window.
 Below it is a burial enclosure.
 Note that the present ‘new cemetery’ is outside the graveyard wall, and that there are few headstones.

 William Bald’s map of Ardnamurchan Estate, drawn in 1806, shows the manse with a walled garden to the south, but does not show the church.
 While this may mean that the church was already abandoned, a number of ministers followed, with Angus MacLaine appointed by the Duke of Argyll in 1827.
-By this time St Comghan’s was in a dilapidated state so a committee, under the then owner of Ardnamurchan Estate, Sir James Milles Riddell, raised the necessary funds and supervised the building of the present parish church.
-The new church was opened in 1831, at which date St Comghan’s was reported to be “long in ruins”.
+By this time the church was in a dilapidated state so a committee, under the then owner of Ardnamurchan Estate, Sir James Milles Riddell, raised the necessary funds and supervised the building of a new parish church.
+The new church was opened in 1831, at which date the old church was reported to be “long in ruins”.
 Today, only the walls remain.

 The RCAHMS report states that the south wall is entirely 18th century.
 The entrance has a stone slab as a lintel, and the facade includes three arched windows, one to the west of the door, the other two to the east.
 The key stone at the top of the easternmost arch has 1763 carved into it, the presumed date that the reconstruction was completed.
 AHHA carried out repairs to the south wall in 2016, which included strengthening the stone door lintel and adding oak lintels behind it, and re-pointing and strengthening the arches and sills.